Machine learning model training

 How To Handle Your Company’s Sensitive Data

-Businesses allocate a substantial amount of their budget for data security, and for many companies, the amount is increasing every year.
-Companies are attractive targets for hackers because they store sensitive data like personal and financial information about clients, employees, suppliers, and human resources systems.
-Sensitive details like that can unfortunately be used for all kinds of fraud and identity theft, among other illegal purposes, and the cost of protecting this data is increasing every year.
+Both large and small businesses are attractive targets for hackers because they store sensitive data — like personal and financial information — about clients, employees, and suppliers.
+This information can be used for fraud and identity theft, among other illegal purposes, and the cost of protecting this data is increasing every year.

-Damages from sensitive data loss can be devastating for companies.
+Damages from data loss or disclosure can be devastating for companies.
 It can harm their reputation, destroy customer trust, and lead to financial and legal consequences.
-Therefore, businesses need to stay alert and make sure their data is secure.
+Businesses need to stay alert and make sure their data is secure.
 In this article, you will learn about the sensitive data you are likely to be responsible for through your business and how best to protect it.

 What Is Sensitive Data?

-Sensitive data is all of the personal, financial, or business information about a company’s customers, employees, or business partners.
+Sensitive data includes personal, financial, and business information about a company’s customers, employees, or business partners.
 It is valuable information that needs to be protected against unauthorized access and disclosure.
 The primary sensitive information your business is likely to handle is:

-- Personal data: Personal data can mean customer information like a user’s address, phone number, or birthdate, or more delicate information like health records.
+- Personal data: Customer information that can uniquely identify an individual, like a user’s address, phone number, or birthdate, or more delicate information like health records.

-- Financial data: Financial data can include credit card and bank information, ID cards, and Social Security numbers.
+- Financial data: Includes credit card and bank information, and Social Security numbers.

 - Business data: Businesses hold various types of information that could cause them damage if stolen or released.
 Sensitive business data includes trade-specific secrets, intellectual property, financial and accounting information, and supplier confidential information.